loiclabache/ALANs_brainAtlas/README.md

 - `130_participants_BOLD_rs_BILGIN.Rds`: resting-state connectivity
   matrices of the 95 ALANs regions for each participant.

+- `130_participants_BOLD_rs_networks_BILGIN.csv`: intrinsic correlation
+  of the 5 ALANs networks for each participant.

 - `comparison_AICHA_Yan2023_400_2mm.csv`: assignment of each region of the [AICHA](https://doi.org/10.1016/j.jneumeth.2015.07.013) atlas to one of the seven canonical networks proposed by Yan and colleagues